anir-helix/Springboot-Microservice---example/README.md

 ### Service 2- Implementing Car Company Service

     A Microservice that will handle only data specifc to Car company and it's relavant details.

+### Service 3- Implementing Car Factory Service

+    A Microservice that will handle only data specifc to Car factory and it's relavant details.